 Respiratory: Dyspnea (blepharospasm: 5%), nasopharyngitis (blepharospasm: 5%), respiratory tract infection (blepharospasm: 5%)

-<1% (Limited to important or life-threatening): Any indication: Abdominal distension, allergic dermatitis, anaphylaxis, antibody development, blepharospasm, circulatory shock, corneal perforation, diplopia, dysarthria, dysphagia, dyspnea, ecchymoses, edema, erythema of skin, eye disease, eyelid edema, eye pain, facial pain, facial paresis, flu-like symptoms, hematoma at injection site, herpes zoster, hypersensitivity reaction, inflammation at injection site, lymphadenopathy, madarosis, muscle spasm, myalgia, nausea, pain at injection site, pruritus, reduced blinking (leading to corneal ulceration), respiratory failure, serum sickness, skin rash, swelling of eye, urinary incontinence, voice disorder
+<1% (Limited to important or life-threatening): Any indication: Abdominal distention, abnormal dreams, allergic dermatitis, alopecia, anaphylaxis, antibody development, asthma, blepharospasm, cardiac insufficiency, circulatory shock, corneal perforation, diplopia, dysarthria, dysphagia, dyspnea, ecchymoses, edema, erythema of skin, eye disease, eyelid edema, eye pain, facial pain, facial paresis, fixed drug eruption, flu-like symptoms, hematoma at injection site, herpes zoster, hypersensitivity reaction, inflammation at injection site, lymphadenopathy, madarosis, muscle spasm, myalgia, nausea, pain at injection site, pruritus, reduced blinking (leading to corneal ulceration), serum sickness, skin rash, swelling of eye, trismus, urinary incontinence, vascular insufficiency, voice disorder

 Concerns related to adverse effects:

 • Anaphylaxis/hypersensitivity reactions: Serious hypersensitivity (eg, serum sickness, urticaria, soft tissue edema, dyspnea) and anaphylactic reactions may occur; discontinue therapy immediately with signs/symptoms of hypersensitivity.
 Immediate medical treatment should be available.

 • Antibody formation: Higher doses, more frequent administration and/or onset of disease at a younger age may result in neutralizing antibody formation and loss of efficacy.